swissnexSF/Urban-Data-Challenge/public-transportation/san-francisco/README.md

 | TRIPSTOP      | STOP_SEQ plus 1000 concatenated with STOP_NAME |
 | DOORDWELL     | Time the doors are open (TIMEDOORCLOSE - TIMESTOP) |
 | WAITDWELL     | Time between vehicle rolling and doors close (TIMEPULLOUT - TIMEDOORCLOSE) |

+# Correlating Schedule with Arrivals:

+The three files starting with *rotation* contain information about the schedules including the trip IDs used in the passenger and arrival data.
+Below is an example provided by Chris Pangilinan (SFMTA).

+## Example

+If you look at Column “M” from the passenger data set, you’ll see a trip ID.
+Let’s walk through an example:

+Within *passenger-count.csv*, for the 1-California route, you’ll see Trip ID 758 for the inbound direction in Column “M”.
+This means that for this specific trip on any weekday, it is scheduled to leave its outermost terminal (Geary/33rd) at 7:58 AM.
+Now look at the Rotations Weekday file.
+At Cell H-93, you’ll see the 7:58 departure for the inbound 1-California and its subsequent scheduled arrivals at various time points along the route.
+California/6th Ave at 8:09 AM, California/Presidio at 8:15 AM, etc.  To mine the data within the Rotation CSV’s, you’ll have to go through this exercise for all routes and (I apologize!) deal with the not so friendly formatted CSV file.
+These Rotation CSV files were never meant for stuff like this but it is all we have unfortunately.